-As a manager, your job encompasses areas such as planning, leading and organising.
+As a manager, your job encompasses areas such as planning, leading, and organizing.
 And when it comes to leadership, you should be able to set priorities, motivate team members and diffuse energy, empathy and trust.
 None of this necessarily requires having all the answers, does it?
-Nevertheless, leaders often believe they should always give quick, clear and confident responses, and equate their competence with hiding any gaps in knowledge.
+Nevertheless, leaders often believe they should always give quick, clear, and confident responses, and equate their competence with hiding any gaps in knowledge.
 Saying “I don’t know” seems taboo.

 Why is it so hard to admit you don’t know something?
 Should you be honest with your team or bluff it out, no matter what?
 We spoke to management experts to find out the best ways to react.

 Admitting our ignorance can make us feel uncomfortable

 Every manager has been there.
 You’re happily working away when a question or situation pops up and throws you off entirely.
 You haven’t a clue what to do or say.
 As you scramble to think how to respond, the inevitable question arises: “Should I admit I don’t know or try to maneuver an answer?”

 Sarah Rozenthuler, the founder of Bridgework, a management consulting firm, says that admitting we don’t know when we’re in a managerial position can be awkward and uncomfortable.
 “We often base our value on what’s tangible—the insights we bring, the expertise we have, the title on our email signature,” she said.
 “Saying ‘I don’t know’ can therefore make us feel vulnerable as if we’re skating on thin ice.
 It breaks a habit we’ve grown accustomed to: giving an opinion, making an assertion, sharing a judgment.”

 A way to keep control of the situation?